dice-group/LIMES/limes-core/manual/user_manual.md

 ##Acceptance Condition
-Setting the acceptance condition basically consists of setting the value for the threshold above which links are considered to be valid and not to required further curation.
+Filling the acceptance condition consists of setting the threshold value to the minimum value that two instances must have in order to satisfy a relation.
 This can be carried out as exemplified below.

     <ACCEPTANCE>
         <THRESHOLD>0.98</THRESHOLD>